Business Digitalization in Serbia — Questions and Answers

 3. Who is required to use e-delivery notes?

-All entities that handle goods in transit are required to use them, as are carriers transporting goods on their behalf.
-For excise goods, all participants must be in the system, even if they are not VAT-registered.
+The obligation covers all entities that handle goods in transit, as well as carriers transporting on their behalf.
+For excise goods, every participant must be in the system, even if they are not registered for VAT.

-4. Do e-delivery notes also apply to services?
+4. Do e-delivery notes apply to services as well?

-No. E-delivery notes apply exclusively to the physical movement of goods.
-For services, only the electronic invoice through the SEF is still used.
+No. E-delivery notes apply solely to the physical movement of goods.
+For services, only the electronic invoice through SEF is used.

 5. How do I register for the e-delivery note system?

-Registration is done through the official web interface that is part of the electronic invoicing system (SEF).
-Companies that already use e-invoices have an advantage because they operate in the same environment.
+Registration is done through the official web interface that is part of the e-invoicing system (SEF).
+Companies that already use e-invoices have an advantage, since they work in the same environment.

 6. What must an e-delivery note contain?

-It must contain: the type (internal/external), the delivery note number, details of the sender and recipient, the time and addresses of dispatch and destination, details of the goods and the means of transport, as well as a unique identification number.
+It must include the type (internal/external), the delivery note number, sender and recipient details, the time and addresses of dispatch and destination, details of the goods and the means of transport, and a unique identification number.

 7. When must an e-delivery note be sent?